Easy Mountaineering in Chile and Argentina

 Ojos del Salado from the Argentine side.

 3. A 21-24 day expedition to climb Llullaillaco from northern Chile, 6739m.
+We have this expedition scheduled for December 2018.
 This peak was climbed over 400 years ago by the Incas and there are impressive ruins just under the summit, including houses, platforms and staircases.
 In the past we have climbed other lower peaks such as Licancabur or Pili as an acclimatisation peak.

 4. The wonderful Nevados de Cachi, accessed from the town of Salta and the sleepy wee village of Cachi.
 Beautiful cactus fields and startling desert canyons make this a very special part of Argentina.
 We most recently ran a trip here in August 2012.